Bonded braids and the Markov theorem: Introduction

 \begin{lemma} Let $D$ and $D'$ be two topological bonded knot diagrams with isolated bonds.
 The diagrams represent ambient isotopic topological bonded knots if and only if they are connected through a finite sequence of moves $\mathrm{I_B}$, $\mathrm{II_B}$, $\mathrm{III_B}$, $\mathrm{V_B}$, $\mathrm{VI_B}$, and $\mathrm{VI_B'}$ depicted in \autoref{fig:bonded_reid}. \end{lemma}

-\begin{proof} In the first direction the proof is trivial.
+\begin{proof} In one direction the proof is trivial.
 In the other direction, we argue as follows.
 Since $D$ and $D'$ represent ambient isotopic topological bonded knots, they are connected by through a finite sequence of moves I, II, III, IV, and V. Moves $\mathrm{I_B}$, $\mathrm{II_B}$, and $\mathrm{III_B}$ are just restrictions of moves I, II, and III, which do not involve the bond.
 Note that the move $\mathrm{VI_B}$ is composed of two IV moves.
-Since $D $ and $D'$ have isolated bonds we have an even number of IV moves over each bond in the sequence of moves connecting them, which means we can pair IV moves over a bond into $\mathrm{VI_B}$ moves over the same bond.
-A similar argument holds for IV' and $\mathrm{VI_B'}$ We now obtain a finite sequence of moves $\mathrm{I_B}$, $\mathrm{II_B}$, $\mathrm{III_B}$, $\mathrm{V_B}$, $\mathrm{VI_B}$ that connects $D$ and $D'$.
+Since $D $ and $D'$ have isolated bonds we have an even number of IV moves over each bond in the sequence of moves connecting them; hence, IV moves over a bond can be paired into $\mathrm{VI_B}$ moves over the same bond.
+A similar argument holds for IV' and $\mathrm{VI_B'}$ We now obtain a finite sequence of moves $\mathrm{I_B}$, $\mathrm{II_B}$, $\mathrm{III_B}$, $\mathrm{V_B}$, $\mathrm{VI_B}, \mathrm{VI_B'}$ that connects $D$ and $D'$.

 \end{proof}

 A similar lemma can be formed and shown by the same means for the rigid case:

 \begin{lemma} Let $D$ and $D'$ be two rigid bonded knot diagrams with isolated bonds.
 The diagrams represent ambient isotopic topological bonded knots if and only if they are connected through a finite sequence of moves $\mathrm{I_B}$, $\mathrm{II_B}$, $\mathrm{III_B}$, $\mathrm{V_R}$, $\mathrm{V_R'}$, $\mathrm{VI_R}$, $\mathrm{VI_R'}$. \end{lemma}